DanielSledz03/iva-kosmetologia/README.md

 ## General info
-### I am currently working on this project.
-The website is created on order for a cosmetic studio.
-To create this page, I used the Next js technology.
-The customer will be able to fill in the data via the headless cms’a panel - Strapi.
+###  Work on the project was completed in June 2022.
+A website created to order for a beauty studio.
+I used Next js technology to create this website.
+The customer will be able to complete the data via the headless CMS panel - Strapi.

 ## Live preview: <a href="https://www.ivakosmetologia.pl/">ivakosmetologia.pl</a>